Genre: Spooky Reads for Halloween

 an exciting paranormal series full of mystery and action!

-Genres: Fantasy Fiction, Ghost Story, Gothic Literature, Gothic Suspense, Paranormal Suspense, Spooky Reads for Halloween
+Genres: Fantasy Fiction, Gothic Literature, Ghost Story, Gothic Suspense, Paranormal Suspense, Spooky Reads for Halloween

 Places to find the book: